osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 *Version >= 1.4.0*{: .version} This is only available from osm2pgsql version 1.4.0!

-The default is still to create the old index for now.
+The default is still to create the old index for now until we have some more experience with it.
 {: .note}

 Osm2pgsql can use an index for way node lookups in slim mode that needs a lot less disk space than earlier versions did.
 For a planet the savings can be about 200 GB!
+Because the index is so much smaller, imports are faster, too.
 Lookup times are slightly slower, but this shouldn't be an issue for most people.

 *If you are not using slim mode and/or not doing updates of your database, this does not apply to you.*